yh1126611/promoter_methylation_calculations/README.md

 ```
 python3 findseq.py T2T-CHM13v2.0.fna CpG.bed CG
 ```
-Output should be locations of all occurrences of CpG (CG) on hs1 genome in BED format. <10 min. runtime is expected.
+Output should be locations of all occurrences of CpG (CG) on hs1 genome in BED format. <10 min. runtime expected.
 ## Instructions for use
 Find dinucleotide (or sequence motif of any length) via
 ```python3 findseq.py <Genome.fasta> <Out.bed> <Motif>```